 For age-specific rates, the exact Poisson limit factors for the number of deaths is multiplied by the rate to calculate the 95% confidence intervals where there are fewer than 100 deaths in a particular age group.

-Conversely, the normal approximation method in the following equation is used where there are 100 or more deaths.
+Conversely, the normal approximation method below is used where there are 100 or more deaths.